qwertie/learn-react/docs/tutorial-3.md

   "exclude": ["node_modules"]
 }
 ~~~

+A quicker way to create *tsconfig.json* is to run `tsc --init` in a terminal.

 (2) Create a `server.js` file to serve files to your web browser.
 You could use the file server code from step B3 in [Part 2](tutorial-2.md#step-b3-make-a-simple-server), but if you install [Express](https://expressjs.com/) with `npm install express` then you can use short and simple server code, like this: